"In exchange for work, they gave me food to eat," Margulis says.

 The Ghetto Work Payment Program is the first new German reparations program in years, and, according to Bet Tzedek Holocaust Services attorney Lisa Hoffman, "This might be one of the last."

 Hoffman emphasizes that time is critical, as the number of survivors diminishes daily.
 To prove her point, she says that in the few weeks' time between the prescreening and the clinic, one survivor died.
 And only the day before this clinic, another survivor suffered a heart attack.
+Attorneys at Bet Tzedek say that worldwide, the German government expects to receive up to 70,000 applications.
+Decisions will be issued on a rolling basis, and already claims filed by Bet Tzedek on behalf of six Los Angeles survivors have been approved.

 We welcome your feedback.